call23re/Network/README.md

 ## Network
-Networking library.
+Declarative networking library.
 Based on [Network](https://github.com/sircfenner/network) (soo original).
 Not finished.

 ## Motivation
 Using a remote wrapper means that the source of truth for your remotes exists in your code instead of the data model.
 This helps keep things organized and it's easier than manually adding them in Studio or with Rojo.